doctest/doctest/doc/markdown/features.md

 ## UNSURE

+- think about long long support or maybe int64_t support
-- BDD based on the sub cases - like Catch
+- BDD based on subcases - like Catch
 - Bitwise() class that has overloaded operators for comparison - to be used to check objects bitwise against each other (or maybe not - because of packing!)
 - tagging? also see this: https://github.com/philsquared/Catch/blob/master/docs/test-cases-and-sections.md#special-tags
-- add the ability to query if code is currently being ran in a test - some global of doctest...
 - utf8?
 - hierarchical test suites? using a stack for the pushed states - should be easy
 - ability to re-run only newly compiled tests - based on timestamps of the __FILE__ in which they are - and stored in some file